boazbk/tcs/lec_10_efficient_alg.md

 As much as we want to avoid them, zero sum games do arise in life, and the one good thing about them is that at least we can compute the optimal strategy.

 A zero sum game can be specified by an $n\times n$ matrix $A$, where if player 1 chooses action $i$ and player 2 chooses action $j$ then player one gets $A_{i,j}$ and player 2 loses the same amount.
-The famous [Min Max Theorem](https://en.wikipedia.org/wiki/Min-max_theorem) by John von Neumann states that if we allow probabilistic or "mixed" strategies (where a player does not choose a single action but rather a _distribution_ over actions) then it does not matter who plays first and the end result will be the same.
+The famous [Min Max Theorem](https://en.wikipedia.org/wiki/Min-max_theorem) by John von Neumann states that if we allow probabilistic or "mixed" strategies (where a player does not choose a single action but rather a _distribution_ over actions) then it does not matter who plays first: the end result will be the same.
 Mathematically the min max theorem is that if we let $\Delta_n$ be the set of probability distributions over $[n]$ (i.e., non-negative columns vectors in $\R^n$ whose entries sum to $1$) then

 $$